ecabanas/joaquin-webapp/src/README.md

-# Joaquin - Shared List App
+# Joaquin - App Architecture & Core Concepts

-This is a Next.js application built with Firebase Studio that functions as a collaborative list manager.
-It allows users within a shared "workspace" to manage an ongoing grocery list, track purchase history, and analyze receipts using generative AI.
+This document provides a detailed overview of the core architectural concepts, data structures, and logic flow for the Joaquin application.
+It is intended as a technical reference for developers.

-## Core Concepts & Architecture
+## Core Concepts

 The application is designed around a continuous, collaborative shopping experience for a group of users (e.g., a family, roommates) within a **Workspace**.